mwat56/Nele/README.md

     go build app/nele.go

 which should produce an executable binary.
-On my system it looks (at a certain point in time) like this:
+On my system it looked (at a certain point in time) like this:

     $ ls -l
 	total 11420